Consumer Price Index: What You Need to Know About the CPI

 Who Uses the CPI?

-Business executives use the CPI to make economic decisions.
+Business executives use the Consumer Price Index to make economic decisions.
 The CPI is a lagging indicator of inflation, so consumers use the CPI to make personal finance decisions, such as when to make big purchases.
-The CPI is also used to adjust for price and income changes.
+The Consumer Price Index is also used to adjust for price and income changes.
 Inflation-adjusted payments use the CPI as a barometer.
 Collective bargaining agreements also use the CPI to tie wage increases to contract negotiations.
 Landlords use the CPI to adjust rent payments.

 Criticisms of the CPI